solid/authentication-panel/oidc-authentication.md

 > OAuth 2.0 Client application requiring End-User Authentication and Claims
 > from an OpenID Provider.

-The [client] needs [authentication] related [claims]/[credentials] for UI reasons (to display a user name and icon to indicate that they’re logged in, for example), but also in its capacity as a [requesting party] to present those credentials to the [resource server] when making a [protected resource request]).
+The [client] needs [authentication] related [claims]/[credentials] for UI reasons (to display a user name and icon to indicate that they’re logged in, for example), but also in order to present those credentials to the [resource server] when making a [protected resource request]).

 ##### OpenID Provider (OP)
 (Also known as an Identity Provider (IdP)).